aszecsei/ai-final-project/README.md

 ## Project Description

 You will implement and compare experimentally some of the learning methods for decision trees discussed in Chapter 18 of the textbook.
-You will run your experiments on a selection of the datasets available from the (Machine Learning Repository)[http://archive.ics.uci.edu/ml/datasets.php].
+You will run your experiments on a selection of the datasets available from the [Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets.php).
 The datasets can be filtered according to several criteria.
 Choose 4 multivariate, classification datasets with "Categorical" attribute type and 100 or more examples.
 Each of these datasets is stored in a text file that consists of one example per line.
 Each example is a comma-separated sequence of values for the problem attributes.
 The attributes are documented in a companion file with extension `.name`.

 ### Part 1